editorconfig/editorconfig-vim/README.md

 [![Build Status](https://travis-ci.org/editorconfig/editorconfig-vim.svg?branch=master)](https://travis-ci.org/editorconfig/editorconfig-vim)

 This is an [EditorConfig][] plugin for Vim.
-This plugin could be found on both [GitHub][] and [Vim online][].
+This plugin can be found on both [GitHub][] and [Vim online][].

 ## Installation